Asian immigration to the United States: Exclusion era

 Two important Supreme Court cases in the exclusion era determined the citizenship status of Asian Americans.
 In 1922, the Court ruled in Takao Ozawa v.
 United States that ethnic Japanese were not Caucasian, and therefore did not meet the "free white persons" requirement to naturalize according to the Naturalization Act of 1790.
 A few months later in 1923, the Court ruled in United States v.
 Bhagat Singh Thind that while Indians were considered Caucasian by contemporary racial anthropology, they were not seen as "white" in the common understanding, and were therefore ineligible for naturalization.
 Whereas United States vs. Wong Kim Ark had determined that all persons born in the United States, including Asian Americans, were citizens, these cases confirmed that foreign-born Asian immigrants were legally excluded from naturalized citizenship on the basis of race.

 During this period, Asian immigrants continued to face racial discrimination.
 In addition to first-generation immigrants whose permanent ineligibility for citizenship curtailed their civil and political rights, second-generation Asian Americans (who formally had birthright citizenship) continued to face segregation in schools, employment discrimination, and prohibitions on property and business ownership.
-The most severe discrimination against Asian Americans occurred during the height of World War II, when 110,000 to 120,000 Japanese Americans living on the West Coast were incarcerated in internment camps from 1942 to 1946.
-While roughly a third of those interned were issei (first-generation immigrants) who were ineligible for citizenship, the majority were nisei or sansei (second- and third-generation) who were citizens by birth.
+The most severe discrimination against Asian Americans occurred during the height of the World War II, when 110,000 to 120,000 Japanese Americans (primarily on the West Coast) were incarcerated in internment camps between 1942 and 1946.
+While roughly a third of those interned were issei (first-generation immigrants) who were ineligible for citizenship, the vast majority were nisei or sansei (second- and third-generation) who were citizens by birth.